skip to main content

 However, the City of El Paso has a similar project description requirement for its permitting application process.
 When El Paso asks for “a brief description of the project,” it provides the following example: “Four-story mixed-use building with mercantile on the first floor and residential units on upper floors.”
 That should be a sufficient project description for purposes of the new statute, but the local authority having jurisdiction may have its own thoughts on what level of detail is required.

-If you would like additional information on this new law, contact David Fisk or any member of our Construction team.
+If you would like additional information on this new law, contact any member of our Construction team.